nikitazavadsky/de_cheatsheet/interview/computer_science/processes_and_threads/processes_and_threads.md

 1. What is process?
 2. What is thread?
 3. What are the differences?
-4. Difference between multitasking, multithreading and multiprocessing?
+4. Difference between multitasking, multithreading and multiprocessing

 ## Answer